pvdz/zeparser3/tests/testcases/parser/regexes/regular_expression_disambiguation/char_class_with_escaped_backslash_and_trailing_dash.md

 `````
 throws: Tokenizer error!
-    Regex had syntax that is only valid with the u-flag and u-flag was in fact not present
+    Regex body had an escape that is only valid with an u-flag, but it had no u-flag

 middleDashMatch = /[\-]/.exec
                   ^------- error